philipmjohnson/template/projects/courses-ics.md

 date: 2015
 labels:
   - Degree Experience
-summary: Courses.ICS is designed to provide undergraduates detailed information about our curriculum and to facilitate review of material later in their degree experience.
+summary: Provides undergraduates with detailed information about the ICS curriculum and facilitates review of material later in their degree experience.
 projecturl: http://courses.ics.hawaii.edu/
 ---